skepticli/tutorial-screencast-to-gif/README.md

 Be warned: GIF files can be __massive__.
 If you run through this exercise on a 10-minute fullscreen video, using the default options (i.e. not downsizing the video or skipping a bunch of frames), you will likely crash your computer.
 Start with a very small, very short file.
 Then, as you tinker around with the code, try out bigger files.

-For convenience's sake, I've created a short video showing Google's URL autocomplete-in-action (yay, exiting), which is in the repo and can be [downloaded at this link](my-screencast.mov).
+For convenience's sake, I've created a short video showing how to create and delete a file via OS X's commandline (yes, exciting, I know).
+The video file is in the repo.
+It can also [be downloaded directly via this (temporary) link](//cdn.rawgit.com/dannguyen/screencast-to-gif-tutorial/master/my-screencast.mov).

 ### Command-line conversion